UPDATE: Introduction to Researching Foreign Law

 The Law Library of Congress's Global Legal Information Catalog helps identify publications that cover foreign law on particular subjects or for particular countries.
 For example, if you want to find a treatise that covers Spanish investment law, search by country and topic.
 You will not get the text of the treatise, but you will know what treatise you need.
 The Law Library of Congress also offers a collection of links to available legal resources for most countries.

-For a comprehensive bibliography of sources on foreign legal research, divided by both topic and region, see Jean Wenger, Globalization Moved My Cheese: Or, How Do I Find Foreign Law?
+For a comprehensive bibliography of sources on foreign legal research divided by both topic and region, see Jean Wenger, Globalization Moved My Cheese: Or, How Do I Find Foreign Law?
+(2008).

-Among the few books or series on foreign family law are the following:
+The following are among the few books or series on foreign family law:

 - International Encyclopedia of Laws-Family and Succession Law (1997-)